calvins/RepData_PeerAssessment2/project2.md

 July 26, 2015

 # Synopsis
 This document attempts to identify the most catastrophic weather events America has faced during the past 60 years and the impact on the population health and economic well-being.
+A Google search of "natural disasters in america" returns answers such as hurricane, drought, fire and earthquake, heat wave, flood, and tornado.
 The Storm Events Database contains information from 1950 to November 2011 and has undergone major changes in order to fix data inconsistencies.
 It's expected that some effort will be necessary to clean and tidy data set variables such as event type, fatalities, injuries, property damage, property damage units, crop damage, and crop damage units.
-After creating the appropriate subsets, we'll create dotplots for health, fatalities, injuries, economic, property, and crop damage for each of the 48 permissible event types.
-The following table summarizes our findings.
+We also need to use some common sense to exclude some data which doesn't appear to have a huge impact, but we'll be sure to consult with an expert about this and the data cleaning rules.
+After creating subsets that further refine the data, we'll create dot plots for health, fatalities, injuries, economic, property, and crop damage for each of the 48 permissible event types specified in National Weather Service Instruction document 10-1605.
+The following table shows the top three weather events impacting America in each area, from health to crop damage.

                   First     Second                Third